 The detailed educational objectives of this course are that the Master’s students in FSE:

-• have knowledge on national and international (especially European) regulation
+- have knowledge of national and international (especially European) regulation

 Semester 1 (mobility track 2), University of Edinburgh (E): Fire Science and Fire Dynamics, Engineering Project Management, Fire Safety, Engineering and Society, Fire Safety Engineering.